NLP-RL/NLP-RL/README.md

+- 👋 Hi, I hope you will enjoy the Research Projects
-- 👋 Set of Projects related to NLP and Reinforcement Learning (NLP-RL)
+- 🌱 Set of Projects related to NLP and Reinforcement Learning (NLP-RL)
 - 👀 Creator and Manager: Abhisek Tiwari
-- 🌱 Set of Projects related to NLP and Reinforcement Learning (NLP-RL)
 - 📫 How to reach me - abhisektiwari2014@gmail.com

 <!---